- State Grants

 Local governments, special purpose and public service districts as well as public works commissions may apply directly to RIA for grant funding.
 Local governments may also apply for grant funding on behalf of not-for-profit water and sewer companies that serve the local government.
 For-profit utilities are not eligible for RIA grant funding.

-These grant funds may be used to build, upgrade, improve or extend publicly owned water, sewer and storm drainage infrastructure throughout the state.
-Grant funds can only be used on construction activities.
+Basic and Economic Infrastructure grant funds may be used to build, upgrade, improve or extend publicly owned water, sewer and storm drainage infrastructure throughout the state.
+Grant funds from these two programs can only be used on construction activities.

 While grant application deadlines are generally in September and March of each year, specific due dates are announced at the beginning of the state’s fiscal year in July.
 Applications received after the announced deadline will be considered in the next funding round.
 There are, however, circumstances when grants may be awarded at other times of the year.
 These include projects that require a more timely response to: (1) address an imminent public health or environmental threat that requires immediate action or (2) ensure job creation and investment opportunities in a community.
 Applications that do not require an immediate response will be considered in the next competitive funding round.